by Timothy West

 Operational benefits of implementing a fleet dash camera: how tracking can reduce costs to your business

 The Federal Motor Carrier Safety Administration states that each accident costs businesses an average of $90K per incident.
 Dash camera video footage can be used as evidence in the case of a crash or accident.
 On-board cameras typically have two camera views.
-One view shows what is occurring inside the vehicle and the other has a view of the road, which shows what the driver sees.
-Having proof of who is at fault in a collision can be extremely valuable to protect good drivers who were not at fault.
+One view shows what is occurring inside the vehicle and the other has a view of the road, from the driver’s perspective.
+Having proof of who is at fault in a collision can be extremely valuable especially when it means protecting good drivers who were not at fault.

 In the case of a critical event or accident, your fleet management software ideally collects all of the data from the vehicle at the time of the incident.
 When in-cab video is partnered with a quality telematics application the insights surrounding an accident expand to include what occurred well before and after the event.
-Precise vehicle route, diagnostics, and operator behavior become available to the fleet manager with extreme ease.
+Precise vehicle routes, diagnostics, and operator behavior are readily available to the fleet manager.
 Of course, dash cameras enhance this data set with 30-second video before and after the incident.
 The video includes both points of view (inside the cab and driver view of the road) and video is uploaded to your cloud-based telematics application.
 This is another example of how dash cameras and telematics can work together to create a valuable user experience.

-Dash cameras can protect your drivers and business from unnecessary risks and provide valuable insights related to employee and driver activity.
+Dash cameras can protect your drivers and business from unnecessary risks and provide valuable driver insights.
 The Journal of Safety Research states that businesses that have implemented a dashcam solution with driver feedback have seen an 86% reduction in the cost of vehicle crashes.

 Businesses that have implemented a dashcam solution have seen an 86% reduction in the cost of vehicle crashes

-Drivers responsible for operating a company vehicle can experience the stress of knowing an accident could happen at any moment.
-If an accident does occur and the fleet driver is not responsible, they can rest assured knowing their dash camera will provide accurate evidence of any collision.
-According to the National Insurance Crime Bureau, commercial vehicles tend to be targeted in insurance fraud accidents.
-Perpetrators often target what they perceive to be new vehicles, rental cars, or commercial vehicles because those classes of vehicles tend to be well-insured.
-Dash cameras are a useful tool in these situations, as they provide evidence of everything that was happening on the road and in the cab at the time.
-Dash cameras will help capture video evidence to protect high performing drivers and place accountability on the right party.
+Drivers responsible for operating a company vehicle experience the stress of knowing an accident could happen at any moment.
+If an accident does occur and the fleet driver is not responsible, they can be confident knowing their dash camera will provide accurate evidence of what occurred during the collision.
+According to the National Insurance Crime Bureau, commercial vehicles are often targeted in insurance fraud accidents.
+Perpetrators prey on what they perceive to be new vehicles, rental cars, or commercial vehicles because those classes of vehicles tend to be well-insured.
+Dash cameras are a useful tool in these situations, as they provide evidence of what was happening on the road and in the cab at the time, and capture video evidence to protect high performing drivers, placing accountability on the correct party.

-Dash cameras provide significant benefit for fleet oversight and can reward drivers for safe driving practices.
-The insights provided for the fleet managers and drivers can be used as positive reinforcement to improve the performance of an entire fleet operation.
-The in-cab camera has the capability to recognize when a driver is on their phone, not paying attention to the road, or going over the speed limit.
-A high quality system will incorporate these insights and establish a driver scorecard.
+A high quality system will incorporate valuable insights and establish a driver scorecard.
 Based on performance, a driver can then see the improvement they are making over time.
-These scorecards act as a powerful incentive for fleet drivers to perform better.
-We encourage fleet managers to share each driver score with other drivers to create a safety-conscious culture amongst their drivers.
-These simple scorecards can help drivers understand where they rank compared to other drivers and encourage them to instill better driving practices.
+These scorecards act as a powerful incentive for fleet drivers to improve performance.
+Fleet managers can share each driver’s score with the whole crew to encourage a safety-conscious culture on the team.
+These simple scorecards help drivers understand where they rank compared to other drivers and encourage them to improve their driving practices.

 How do I find the fleet dash camera solution that is right for my business?

 There are many dash camera solutions in the marketplace today.
-When researching which dash camera makes the most sense for your business, it’s ideal to work with a fleet partner to help you navigate what can be a complicated process.
-At WEX, we find it is important to start the discussion with the challenges our customers currently face.
-We review multiple options by weighing pros and cons and offer demonstrations of dash cameras before you buy.
-As subject matter experts, we help our customers understand every aspect of the solution before making a decision.
+When researching which dash camera makes the most sense for your business, it’s ideal to work with a fleet card provider to help you navigate what can be a complicated process.
+It’s important to start the discussion with the challenges you’re currently facing.
+Your fleet card provider can then review multiple options by weighing pros and cons and offer demonstrations of dash cameras before you buy.
+As subject matter experts, your fleet card partner can help you understand every aspect of the solution before making a decision.
 This includes camera functionality, integration options, vehicle installation options and pricing.

-WEX: a trusted partner here to help you with fleet cards, telematics, and dash cameras
+Find a trusted partner to help you with fleet cards, telematics, and dash cameras

-In addition to finding the right solution, companies need to identify a partner that will help support their ongoing needs.
+In addition to finding the right solution, companies need to identify a fleet card partner to help support their ongoing needs.
 We recommend exploring the different ways each potential fleet partner approaches customer support and ongoing terms of service.
-It can be useful to invite a trusted fleet partner to help you solve complex problems related to fleet management.
+It can be useful to invite them to help you solve complex problems related to fleet management.
 This inclusive approach can help ensure you interpret insights accurately and maximize your return on investment.
 At WEX, we have a team that provides customer support and educational services on how to use these products and the accompanying technology.
-These efforts help ensure our customers have a great experience with our easy-to-use, reliable software tools.
+These efforts help ensure our customers have a great experience with our easy-to-use, reliable tools.

 With the advancement of dash cameras, fleet managers are able to make data-informed decisions that will protect and enhance your business.
 Adding dash cameras to your fleet will save money on incident-related costs and reduce overall operating expenses.
 This technology has a significant return on investment and can be seamlessly integrated into your existing fleet card solutions.
 WEX has prioritized its customers' needs to find top tier dash cameras with the best features at competitive prices.
 We hope that you will invite us to help adopt these tools into your business.